 - If the files and other details are configured correctly the browser will display the website content on the browser.

 - If the files are not found or there are any other misconfigurations it will return an error to the browser.
-You can go through our other article about the Status Codes of the errors and what they mean.

 The above process takes just a few seconds and in some cases not even a second to complete, hence impossible for the end-user to observe the transitions and transactions.